 Evan advises, “If you’re operating in a particular niche, sometimes it’s worth going straight to your customers rather than waiting for them to come to you.”

 14. Gate your demo video

 Bet this got your attention.

-Back in August 2019, Carly Chalmers, a marketing manager at HigherMe, launched a five-minute demo video to showcase the product’s unique features.
+Back in August 2019, Carly Chalmers, a marketing manager at HigherMe (now a senior instructional designer at ChartMogul), launched a five-minute demo video to showcase the product’s unique features.

-“I was a marketing team of one, and I wanted to do something that would attract qualified leads, something that I could create just once and prospects could access over and over again.”Carly Chalmers, marketing manager at HigherMe
+“I was a marketing team of one, and I wanted to do something that would attract qualified leads, something that I could create just once and prospects could access over and over again.”Carly Chalmers, senior instructional designer at ChartMogul and former marketing manager at HigherMe

 Did the gated demo video create a barrier to entry?
 For sure.
 But there’s another way of looking at it: Users who submitted their contact information were more engaged during live demos.

 They were even asking better questions.